How estimating nuisance parameters can reduce the variance (with consistent variance estimation): Variance estimation

 \subsection{Replacing the estimating equations without changing the estimator $(\hat{\psi},\hat{\theta})$}

-Observation: we actually solve the equations not only $P_n U_2=0$ and then $P_n U_1=0$ separately but then also automatically all linear combinations $P_n(U_1+CU_2)$ with $C$ fixed.
-In particular, if $A_{\psi^*,\theta^*}U_2$ is the projection of $U_1$ onto the space spanned by $U_2$, we equivalently solve
+Observation: we actually solve the equations not only $P_n(U_1, U_2)=0$, but then also automatically all linear combinations $P_n(U_1+CU_2)=0$ with matrix $C$ fixed.
+In particular, if $A_{\psi^*,\theta^*}U_2$ is the projection of $U_1$ onto the space spanned by $U_2$, we equivalently to (\ref{stack}) solve

 Notice that we use $A_{\psi^*,\theta^*}$ here, and not $A_{\psi,\theta}$; if we would use $A_{\psi,\theta}$, we would change the estimator $\hat{\psi}$.

 It is easy to calculate $A_{\psi^*,\theta^*}$:

 so